Inside Passage Cruise at a Glance

 A short bus ride from the dock to a rainforest setting with 14 restored and replica totem poles — each telling a different Tlingit or Haida story.
 Ranger-led interpretation covers the symbolism, carving techniques, and clan histories behind each pole.
 Paths are mostly flat and paved.
 The adjacent clan house replica is accessible.
 This is a genuinely moving cultural experience — not a tourist gift shop.
 Allow 90 minutes.

-Mostly flat paths Ranger interpretation
+Mostly flat paths

 Ketchikan